ducakar/TextureReplacer/README.md

 powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

 ### Personalised Kerbal Textures ###
-Head textures are assigned pseudo-randomly (based on a Kerbal's name's hash, which ensures the same head is always assigned to a given Kerbal) unless specified otherwise in the configuration file.
+Head and suits are assigned either manually (custom Kerbals) or pseudo-randomly (generic Kerbals).
+Pseudo-random assignment is based on a Kerbal's name, which ensures the same head/suit is always assigned to a given Kerbal.

 Head textures reside in